HackTheSolarSystem/StormsOfJupiter/README.md

 1. Rebecca set up the neural network (GAN) and is working on a pipeline to feed the images into the cluster to train the model.
 This neural network will be able to **generate images to fill gaps within the sequence**, meaning if we take an image at _t=0_ and _t=1m_, we could provide an image for _a random point in the time series_.
 The stretch goal is to then have the neural net provide the n+1 image via using a CNN as a secondary classifier, or exploring other options as seen in publications.
 Along with this, we can try to measure where the location of the storms are to place it in the time line.

+Thank you to this helpful post - https://medium.com/datadriveninvestor/generative-adversarial-network-gan-using-keras-ce1c05cfdfd3

 2. Victoria worked on another neural net (RNN with a LSTM twist) which will train on the behavior of the storm given the LBL files and predict the path of the storms and other characteristics.

 #### Further Development